ISUgenomics/isu-bash-pipeline-2025/02_building_slurm_script.md

 ## Key words (plain language)

 - **Cluster**: Many connected computers that can work in parallel.
 - **Head/Login node**: Where you log in, write scripts, submit jobs.
-Don’t run heavy jobs here.
+Do not run heavy jobs here.
 - **Compute node**: Where your jobs actually run.
 - **Job**: A task you ask SLURM to run.
 It gets a numeric Job ID.
 - **Partition (queue)**: A grouping of nodes with certain limits (e.g., time, size).
 You submit jobs to a partition.